Lane Kenworthy, The Good Society

 Religion is socially organized beliefs and practices that concern ultimate meaning and assume the existence of the supernatural.1 It’s one of our most important, popular, and controversial institutions.
 Religion reduces antisocial behavior and crime by encouraging adherence to norms.2 People who are religious tend to be happier.3 Many have drawn on religion to aid the oppressed and less fortunate.4 Religion also has been used to legitimate political, economic, and social inequality, and it’s been a major precipitant of war.5

 There are thousands of religions around the world.
-The largest, with a little over 30% of the world’s population, is Christianity.
-The next largest, with about 23%, is Islam.
+The largest, with about 31% of the world’s population, is Christianity.
+The next largest, with about 24%, is Islam.
 Next is Hinduism with 15%, and then Buddhism with 7%.7 In the United States, Christianity is by far the dominant religion.
-As of 2014, 74% of Americans say their religious preference is Christianity, 1.5% say Judaism, 1% Buddhism, 0.5% Islam, 0.5% Hinduism, 1.5% “other,” and 21% “none.”8
+About 72% of Americans say their religious preference is Christianity, 1.6% say Judaism, 0.8% Buddhism, 0.8% Islam, 0.3% Hinduism, 1.5% “other,” and 23% “none.”8

 Scholars have long predicted that religion would eventually be displaced by science.
 As we learn more and more about how the world works, there is less need to resort to belief in a divine being.
 And as science enables greater economic productivity, want and misery decrease, reducing the need for religion as a salve.